 Are interviews required?

 Yes!
-We will interview you via Skype, or possibly in person.
+We will interview you via Zoom, Microsoft Teams, Skype, FaceTime, or possibly in person.
 Additionally, an interview with the hospital in the Saudi Arabia is required.

 Why do you ask so many personal questions?